 Horror movies have come a long way over the years, especially with the special effects and computer-generated monsters and gore that the industry uses nowadays.
 But while the newer horror movies scare aplenty, there’s something about the classics that really sends a chill up our spines.
-Maybe it’s because they didn’t have the same technology, so they had to really put in the effort to make it seem real.
+Maybe it’s because they didn’t have the same technology, so they had to seriously put in the effort to make it seem real.
 With Halloween coming up, there’s no better way to get in the spooky spirit than by visiting the filming locations for some of the most famous horror movies in film history.
-From a time warp in an old English mansion to a gas station turned BBQ joint, here are eight horror movie locations that you can visit in real life.
-But be warned — because spoilers.
+From a time warp in an old English mansion to a gas station turned BBQ joint, here are 10 horror movie locations that you can visit in real life.
+But be warned — spoilers ahead.

 1. Elm Street house from A Nightmare on Elm Street